Reason for jaw clenching. Bruxism in adults: a harmless condition or a dangerous problem

 Bruxism: predisposition.
 Risk group

-Gritting your teeth is most commonly associated with stress, but it can also be exacerbated by habitual chewing on other things, such as rubber bands, fingernails, pencils, or pens.
-Bruxers are advised to control themselves whenever possible and avoid chewing other objects, this bad habit worsens the symptoms.
+Teeth clenching is most often associated with stress, but it can also be exacerbated by habitual chewing on other things such as gum, nails, pencils or pens.
+Bruxers are advised to exercise self-control whenever possible and avoid chewing on other objects, as this bad habit worsens symptoms.

-Studies, with varying degrees of evidence, have shown that a high degree of bruxism occurs in people with the following health conditions:
+Studies, with varying degrees of evidence, have shown that high levels of bruxism occur in people with the following health conditions:

 • snoring and sleep apnea,